arturopala/buffer-and-slice/README.md

 - specialized `IntBuffer` and `IntSlice` with additional numeric API,
 - specialized `ByteBuffer` and `ByteSlice`.
 - `LazyMapArraySlice` provides very light mapping operation on `Slice` without forcing underlying array copy.
+- `RangeMapSlice` provides a slice of function of integers.
 - `DeferredArrayBuffer[T]` makes it possible to defer underlying array type decision for abstract types.

 Dependencies